The Terragrunt configuration file uses the same HCL syntax as Terraform itself in terragrunt.hcl

 , you can reference the

-outputs of this dependency with the expression dependency.vpc.outputs
+outputs and inputs of this dependency with the expressions dependency.vpc.outputs

 .config_path